ErikHartman/erikhartman.github.io_old/posts/markdown-papers.md

 - [Pandoc](https://pandoc.org/) to export to any format (Word/PDF in my cases).
 - [lua-filters](https://github.com/pandoc/lua-filters) and .tex-templates to stylize the documents

 It's really nice.
-Here are some more extensive articles / videos about writing academic papers in markdown:
+Here are some more extensive articles / videos about writing academic papers in markdown which uses a similar workflow to mine:

 - [This article by Jaan Tollander is really good.](https://jaantollander.com/post/scientific-writing-with-markdown/)
 - [Extensive video](https://www.youtube.com/watch?v=J86Pm62XM_Q)